nauam/Courses/docs/manual/job-plugins.md

 ## Content Converters

-Content Converters are not added directly to Jobs, but can be used by Log Filters and Step plugins to render log output as HTML or Markdown within the QW Control User Interface.
+Content Converters are not added directly to Jobs, but can be used by Log Filters and Step plugins to render log output as HTML or Markdown within the Rundeck User Interface.

 See [Content Converter Plugins](/manual/content-converters/index.md).